RichardMidnight/Macbook-m1/README.md

     Start up the UTM virtual machine.
 It should boot the the downloaded CD image.
 Select Grapical install.
     The defaults are pretty good.
 Probably limit the cores to 2-4.
 Can reduce the HDD to 32GB.
     Recomend the KDE Plasma Desktop Environment, but you can play with the others.
+    When it is complete and asking to reboot, FIRST select the "Drive Image Options" in the upper right corner, and Eject the Debian image so it boots from HDD.
+    Then Continue to reboot.

+    Once it boots up:
+    Terminal, SU, password, sudo adduser USER sudo,  then reboot

 To run Windows on M1 Mac with UTM